 Founded 139 years ago, Johns Hopkins University was America’s first research university.
 It is named after Johns Hopkins, who donated 7 million dollars for it before dying.
 Hopkins’s philanthropy is considered the biggest of that time.

 Stood up for the rights of black people and women

 When Abraham Lincoln started the movement to give equal rights to black people, the Johns Hopkins University supported him strongly.
 Also, it is known for fighting for women’s rights right from its inception as the daughters of its trustees donated money for the medical school and made the officials agree that women will be admitted in it.

-The University gets millions of dollars as research grant from none other than NASA and is also the first university to have crossed the $1 billion threshold for money spent on research.
+The University gets millions of dollars as a research grant from none other than NASA and is also the first university to have crossed the $1 billion thresholds for money spent on research.

 The University of ‘Nobles’

 Since the Nobel Prizes were started in 1901, 37 scientists affiliated with the Johns Hopkins have been awarded with it, among them, 18 were awarded a Nobel in Physiology or Medicine.
 The University has also maintained its status as one of the top-ranking colleges in USA.